 SASHES WILL BE DISTRIBUTED ON THE DAY OF COMMENCEMENT.

-YES, you may apply, however there may be a late charge of $10.00 (Please also note if applying after the deadline, your name will not appear in the CLCC written program).
+Yes, you may apply after the deadline.
+However there may be a late charge of $10.00.
+Since you are applying after the deadline, your name will not appear in the CLCC written program.
 All students, regardless of the time their application was submitted will have their name read at the ceremony.

-15. If I'm a dual major, which major should I list on my application?
+16. If I am a dual major, which major should I list on my application?

 You should list your primary major.
-The only reason we ask for your major is to list your name in the CLCC written program under the college you are receiving your degree from.
 Your name will only appear in the CLCC written program if you apply before the application deadline.